 When to smoke (or vape)

 Aside from choosing the correct strain, it’s also very important to perfect the timing of cannabis ingestion to get the best results.
 Quantity is the third crucial factor, but we’ll get to that a bit later on.

 I suggest that you smoke a medium-sized joint anywhere from 60 to 90 minutes before the time you want to fall asleep.

-Vaping is also a good choice (if you find a good vaporizer like Pax 3 for example), but you should definitely steer away from edibles if you’re consuming cannabis for insomnia, because the duration and intensity of the high caused by edibles is just too great for this specific need.
+Vaping is also a good choice (if you find a good vaporizer like Pax 3 for example), but you should definitely steer away from edibles if you’re consuming cannabis for insomnia because the duration and intensity of the high caused by edibles are just too great for this specific need.

 The reason why you should wait an hour or an hour and a half between the smoking/vaping session and going to sleep is that you need to give your mind some time to overcome the psychoactive sensations of THC.